Quick Start

 - Use a sane number of parallel connections.
 Package managers' defaults are fine.

-- Don't scrape the entire tree just to make a private mirror — set up rsync against the upstreams instead, exactly as we do.
+- Do not scrape the entire tree just to make a private mirror — set up rsync against the upstreams instead, exactly as we do.

 public-repo.comin consumer-facing products without contacting us first. - Abusive sources may be rate-limited or blocked without notice.